wellwong/vue-gantt/README.md

-# vue-calendar
+# vue-gantt

-> a gantt component for Vue.js
+> dhtmlxGantt with vue.js, A gantt component for Vue.js

 ## Build Setup